rekterakathom/fixedsplendidlighting/README.md

 Splendid Lighting doesn't contain a license, and so this one won't contain either.
 According to the Steam workshop page edits and re-uploads are allowed when proper credit is given, so if you do decide to use these files in a public release, then you must include these credits.

+Everything is provided as-is with no warranty or support.
+Please do not contact anyone listed in the credits without a very good reason!

 Credits:
 All in Arma Development Team
 Avery The Kitty